NouryJanse/recipes/README.md

-# Recipes

-Welcome to my Recipes App 🥗!
+# Welcome to Recipes

-Thank you for taking the time to read this document 🙏!
+Thank you for taking the time to read.
+The platform's repository consists of four applications:

+- admin-app
+- admin-server
+- client-app
+- client-server

-This app generates groceries shopping lists from recipes.
+The app generates groceries shopping lists from recipes.
 Recipes that you can create yourself or pick from the database of inspiring recipes by others.
 Note that this app is a work in progress and that its purpose is mostly to demonstrate my experience, current skillset at last but not least: interests as an engineer 🧑‍💻.
 Please refer to some screenshots below.

-🎈 **it's not possible to run this app locally without a Cloudinary, a Auth0 account and a PostgreSQL database (which need be set in an env.local).
-Please ask me for a demo. 🎈**
+🎈 **it's not possible to run this platform locally without a Cloudinary, a PostgreSQL db and a MongoDB db (which need be set in various .env files).
+Please contact me for a demo. 🎈**

 ## Creator application